rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 ### 3.2.1 Named arguments

 The first problem we’ll address concerns the readability of function calls.
-For example, look at the following call of joinToString:
+For example, look at the following call of `joinToString`:

 ```kotlin
 joinToString(collection, " ", " ", ".")